Academic Advisor (College/University) Salary

 Popular Skills for Academic Advisor (College/University)

-College Academic Advisors report using a large range of skills on the job.
-Lucky workers who know Program Development can expect a significant pay bump, scoring salaries 22 percent above average.
-Program Management and Spanish Language are also correlated to pay that is above average, with increases between 5 percent and 22 percent.
-Skills that pay less than market rate include Academic Advising and Project Management.
-It is often found that people who know Counseling are also skilled in advising.
+Survey participants wield an impressively varied skill set on the job.
+Lucky workers who know Program Development can expect a significant pay bump, scoring salaries 21 percent above average.
+Program Management and Spanish Language are also correlated to pay that is above average, with increases between 4 percent and 21 percent.
+Skills that pay less than market rate include Academic Advising, Event Planning, and Project Management.
+Most people who know Counseling also know advising.

 Pay by Experience Level for Academic Advisor (College/University)